t-d-k/LibreCrypt/docs/notes.md

   * An option is included to dump out a human readable version of the volume's critical data block/keyfile's contents (select "Tools | Critical data block | Dump to human readable file...").
 This option is primarily intended to assist developers, and to future-proof volumes file by giving you access to the actual master encryption/decryption key used by the volume it dumps out.
 It should be noted that the inclusion of this option does **not** present a security risk as it **requires** that the user to enter the volume/keyfile's password immediately before it can operate (obviously, the volume/keyfile's password is needed in order to decrypt the critical data block).
 If an attacker has your volume/keyfile's password, clearly this option will give no further information away.

 * A "Revert timestamps" option is available from the "Options" dialog.
 If selected, on mounting a volume file its timestamps will be noted.
 When the volume is subsequently dismounted, these timestamps will be restored.
-By default, the PC version of FreeOTFE, and FreeOTFE Explorer, have this option switched **on**.
+By default, the PC version of DoxBox, and DoxBox Explorer, have this option switched **on**.

 * A password is **not** needed when backing up a volume's CDB as the backup copy is not stored in plaintext; it is a literal backup copy of